G. Kamalamma: Birth and early life

 Kamalamma was born in 1930 in Perumbuzha village near Kundara in Kollam district, Kerala.
 Her father Sahitya-shiromani M. K. Govindan (1901~1968) was a Sanskrit scholar, professor and writer; the son of Kunjan Channaar of Mundupoyikavila house in Perumbuzha.
 Kamalamma's mother was Gowrikutty, the daughter of Kavila Perumal Govindan of Perinad, in Kollam.

 Professional career

 After graduating, as BA and BT, Kamalamma began her professional career as a Social Education Organizer in the Development Department of the Government of Kerala, where she worked for the first ten years.
-Following this, she took up job as a teacher, working for twenty four years before retiring from her academic career in 1987.
+When India launched the world's first family planning program in 1952, she gave wide reach to the program, educating rural women about family planning and the use of contraceptives.
+In 1963, she took up job as a teacher, working for twenty four years before retiring from her academic career in 1987.

 While working in her official capacities, Kamalamma began a parallel career as an author, focusing on areas of interest to her such as Malayalam language and literature, transliteration of Western literature into the Malayalam language, children's literature and biographical profiling.
+All through, she spearheaded social and community service and educational and literary activities by women.